Integrated Architectural and Engineering Approach Is More Collaborative, More Efficient and Quicker to Market

-Conversations happen earlier, they are continuous and produce better results.
+Conversations happen earlier, they are continuous, and they produce better results.

 Another benefit is in-house resources are all on the same network.
 Any changes an architect makes to a design file can be seen by a civil engineer immediately and vice versa.
 Random conversations happen in the hallway—they may be quick progress updates or discussions about design changes.
-The bottom line is that communication, vital to every project, happens spontaneously.
+The bottom line is that communication, vital to every project, happens spontaneously at times.

-Information is collaborative.
-It’s immediate.
-And egos are checked at the door for the benefit of the project.
+Information is collaborative and immediate.
+Egos are checked at the door for the benefit of the project.